darrenks/nibbles/docs/tutorial_minutiae.md

 *  A
 *  0

-Binary chars require 5 nibbles.
+Unprintable unicode chars < 256 require 5 nibbles, for larger values use `ch` and an integer.

 ## Coercion Behavior